Why Auto ApproveResourcesFAQ

 Creating a budget can be difficult, so it’s important to attach goals to your budget to help keep yourself motivated.
 It can also be helpful to tell a friend or loved one about your budget so that you will have someone else to hold you accountable.

 There are a lot of different ways that you can go about paying off your debt.
-Here are a few different strategies you can use to pay down your debt:
+Here are a few different strategies to consider:

 • The Snowball Method.
 Pay down your smallest credit balance first while only making minimum payments on the others.
 Once you pay off the smallest one, go to the next smallest and pay that one down while making only minimum payments on the others.
 Repeat until you have paid off all of your debt.